Pingumaniac/CS6381_PA1_M3_Youngjae_Moon/README.md

 2. Download all the codes on my repository
 3. Open Terminal and move to the corresponding directory
 4. Open Test.txt and copy and paste the codes written for each test case.
+5. Open Windows or Mac.
+6. Open Anaconda Jupyter Notebook.
-5. Run data_visualization.py and run the code.
+7. Open data_visualization.ipynb and run the code.
 6. Sample graphs/tables would have then been generated.